ryco117/macchangerWin/README.md

 macchangerWin -r		;This resets the MAC back to the default (stops spoofing)

 macchangerWin -m A1B2C3D4E5F6	;This spoofs the MAC address to A1B2C3D4E5F6.
-Note the address needs to be formatted in this way with caps and no colons (despite the colons being more common)
+Note the address needs to be formatted in this way with caps and no colons (despite using colons being more common)